Såne

-The Såne-sheep is a breed of Danish origin.
-In the making of the breed, the purpose was to produce a hardy sheep that could produce a reasonable amount of meat being primarily grassfed, while it could be used for recreational purposes, landscaping and vegetation management.
+The Såne is a breed of sheep of Danish origin.
+In the making of the breed, the purpose was to produce a hardy sheep that could produce a reasonable amount of meat being primarily grass fed, while it could be used for recreational purposes, landscaping and vegetation management.
 It is expected that eves in springtime may wean-off 2 lambs, in 6–8 months, with a slaughter weight of 20–28 kg.

-The story of the Såne-sheep
+The story of the Såne

-The breeding began in 1971 in the little place called Såne, at Esrum Lake, in the northern part of Zealand.
+The breeding began in 1971 in a village called Såne, at Esrum Lake, in the northern part of Zealand.
 To start with, Shropshire sheep were crossed with Karakul sheep.
-The shropshire contributed with its size, plus the fact, that the shropshire is known for not eating twigs and bark of trees and shrubs, unlike most other sheep breeds, a feature that is somewhat preserved in the Såne-sheep.
+The Shropshire contributed with its size, plus the fact, that the Shropshire is known for not eating twigs and bark of trees and shrubs, unlike most other sheep breeds, a feature that is somewhat preserved in the Såne.
 The Karakul sheep contributed with its good health qualities, its moderation and coat color.
-Since then, the norvegian Rygja sheep was added to increase stomach capacity, in order for it to better absorb large amounts of lean diet, and to a lesser extent to improve wool quality.
+Since then, the Norwegian Rygja sheep was added to increase stomach capacity, in order for it to better absorb large amounts of lean diet, and to a lesser extent to improve wool quality.
 The breed was officially approved in 1991.
-Since then the Suffolk-sheep, to a lesser extent, has been used in an attempt to reduce and prevent inbreeding.
+Since then the Suffolk sheep, to a lesser extent, has been used in an attempt to reduce and prevent inbreeding.
 However, not all breeders recognize animals with Suffolk blood as being pure-blooded.

 Characteristics

-The head of the Såne-sheep, is black and likewise the hoofs.
+The head of the Såne sheep, is black and likewise the hoofs.
 The lambs are born with black fur, which, however, turns into a brown pelt when they grow up.
 In older animals, the fur usually begins to turn grayish.
 In addition, the breed is polled in both sexes.